vedxyz/leetcode-solutions/README.md

   garbage collection on the memory.
 Instead you can use a queue+set combination
 	to wipe all messages that are at the front of the queue with a timestamp difference over the constraints.
 The set serves as the hashmap check in this case.

+## Q394

+- Recursive:
+  - Mostly straightforward, just beware of your loop conditionals.
+    This approach takes away the complexity of managing your own stacks.
+- Iterative:
+  - Solving a recursive problem with iteration usually involves stacks, but beware that you may even need to manage multiple stacks for different things.

 ## Q938

 - BST (Binary Search Tree) lets you discard paths that do not meet constraints.